 Undergraduate Seniors and Graduate Courses

-An undergraduate student at the university who is within 14 credits of completing the requirements for the bachelor's degree may enroll in 500- or 600-level courses for graduate credit, provided that such credit is requested by the student and approved by the current undergraduate advisor and Graduate Dean.
+An undergraduate student at the university who is within 14 credits of completing the requirements for the bachelor's degree may enroll in graduate level courses for graduate credit, provided that such credit is requested by the student and approved by the current undergraduate advisor and Graduate Dean.

 Undergraduate Approval for Graduate Studies Form is available online.
 Students who enroll in such courses must be scholastically eligible for admission to graduate standing.
 The student must complete all requirements for the undergraduate degree (graduate level courses can not be used to satisfy undergraduate degree requirements) in the same semester in which registration for the graduate courses occurs; otherwise, the courses revert to undergraduate credit, provided there is an undergraduate equivalent to the course.